CMS365-PTY-LTD/EbaySharp/readme.md

 StoreCategories storeCategories = await ebayController.GetStoreCategories();
 ```
 ## Trading
+> [!WARNING]
-This is a legacy API, I have added only 1 method with a few important fields only.
+> This is a legacy API, I have added only 1 method with a few important fields only.
 You can see a list of Trading call categories [here](https://developer.ebay.com/devzone/xml/docs/reference/ebay/index.html)
 ### Standard Listing Calls
 #### GetSellerList
 This method is used to get a list of all active and ended items.
 You can find more detail [here](https://developer.ebay.com/devzone/xml/docs/reference/ebay/GetSellerList.html)